-This response has been compiled by the QLS Children's Law, Family Law and First Nations Legal Policy Committees, whose members have substantial expertise in this area.
+This response has been compiled by the QLS Childrens Law Committee, Human Rights and Public Law and First Nations Legal Policy Committee, whose members have substantial expertise in the matters associated with the child protection system in Queensland.

 1. Introductory remarks